goldmann/goldmann.pl/blog/2013-05-24-domain-mode-in-fedoras-jboss-as.md

 the [introduction to
 it](https://docs.jboss.org/author/display/AS71/Operating+modes).
 In short, in domain mode you can launch more than one server on one host easily.
-But this is not everything &ndash; you get a single entry point for management for all these instances.
+But this is not everything &#8211; you get a single entry point for management for all these instances.
 This means that you can deploy applications one all instances by just executing one command!